charan-happy/devopswithcharan/Git and Github/Notes.md

 - It represents the hierarchy of files and directories in a project.
 - root tree object is essentially a snapshot of your repository at a given time.
 When git refers to the tree it means it is root tree object.

-1. **Commit objects :**
-- A commit is an object that represents a particular version of a project.
-- These points to a single tree object.
-And contain some meta data including the commit author and any parent commits.
-- Even if we give partial hash, it gives us complete hash value because it's unique.
-1. **Tag objects :**
-- A tag is a lightweight object that points to a particular commit.
-Tags are often used to mark releases or other important points in a project's history
-- which points to a single commit object and contain some meta data.

 Git uses a content-addressable storage system, which means that each object is identified by a unique SHA-1 hash of its contents.
 This allows Git to easily verify the integrity of objects and detect any changes.
 The Git object model is key to understanding how Git tracks changes in a project and allows users to navigate the history of a project